The Truth about RV Living With Dogs

 Provincial and National Parks campgrounds and Forest Recreation sites are a good choice for travellers with dogs, regardless of breed.
 There are no breed restrictions, and although dogs have to be on leash, there are usually a few choices of trails to walk on.

 Practice camping in your RV with your dog before you leave the driveway.
-If you practice living in the RV at home with your dog, he’ll regard it as home.
+Like anything else, RV living with dogs gets better with practice.
+If you practice at home with your dog, he’ll regard it as home.
 I stayed in the Arfpod for months with for months in my dogs while my house was staged for sale.
 It gave the dogs a chance to learn that the routine was always going to be the same.
 After a short time (like me) the 4 dogs really prefered the cozy space of the the Arfpod to being in the house.